Life insurance: Is it for me?

 Scenario #4: You have no dependents

-If you’re single with no dependents, you may still wish to consider life insurance.
+Even if you’re single and don’t have dependents, there might still be situations where life insurance could be worth considering.
 It could help to cover any debts, such as a mortgage, and certain expenses, such as funeral costs, if you died.

 What now?